 The software runs on the Raspberry Pi, (or any computer running Python that you dedicate to this process), and takes input from the Genovation via STDIO, which is nothing more than a fancy name for the keyboard USB jack on the computer.
 The data from the Genovation keypad is sent to the K4, via the Python program, which, on startup, logs into the K4 via telnet, and then fires whatever comes in via the STDIO USB port into the K4, this means ANY keypad that can be programmed to look like a keyboard will work for this project.
 I do a slight bit of error checking to insure that the “;”, is on the end of the macro.
 If it is not there, the user is alerted, via the monitor connected to the computer.
 This program is designed to be the sole item keeping focus on whatever computer is running it, hence the Raspberry Pi, you can dedicate one to this process for not a lot of money.
 If you implement this on any computer, this program will need to keep focus at all times.
 That means that the computer used can ONLY be used for this program in focus.
 You can run other services, or programs, as long as they don’t take focus away from this one…

-When you first run the program, you are asked for the IP address of the K4, the software then writes that address to a file imaginatively titled, “ip.txt“, written to the same directory the software is running in.
+When you first run the program, you are asked for the serial number of the K4, the software then converts that information to an IP address and writes it to a file imaginatively titled, “ip.txt“, written to the same directory the software is running in.
 Once the file is written, the program then logs into the K4, and shoots whatever macro is selected via the Genovation, or a keyboard, at the K4, using telnet.
 The next time you run the software, it looks for the file with the IP address in it, and uses that address, skipping the question asking what IP address the K4 is at.

 You MUST allow the software focus at all times.
 Hence the need for a seperate computer.
 At some point I will add code to accept input from a dedicated keyboard, and the focus requirement will be at an end– but for now, the Pi can have no other software running that takes focus from the telnet window.
 You can however run any service, (like Node-Red), as long as it does not take focus… For most people the Pi becomes a dedicated computer for the Genovation.
 I will be transiting the entire package to a Pi Zero at some point, and then mounting that device into the Genovation case.